rev-net/memo/pitch.md

 Today's crypto applications, social networks, and AI agents have a business model problem, rooted in the tensions between open source productivity and private value capture.

-This has too often led to misallocated resources – the promoters who amplify narratives to pump and dump their bags win, the innovative entrepreneurs building long term value left with scraps.
+This has too often led to misallocated resources – the promoters who amplify narratives to pump and dump their bags win, the innovative entrepreneurs building long-term value left with scraps.

 Revnets offer a promising solution, as an openly accounted-for tokenized growth engine for leaders, workers, investors, and yesterday's customers that helped make today possible, while removing common causes for disputes between them.